Computer accessories add additional functions to your computers. Some come with your computer as standard, while others can be added as required

 A good keyboard should cost from £30 and a mouse about £20.
 You will pay more for wireless versions, so consider whether you really need them.
 It’s often best to spend the extra money on a better designed input device instead.

-Your business might also use these other, less common types of input device:
+Your business might also use these other types of input device:

-Audio computer accessories, like speakers, headphones, microphones and headsets, are useful for online conferences, placing voice over IP (VoIP) calls and listening to music at work (if you allow it).
+Speakers, headphones, microphones and headsets are useful for online conferences, placing voice over IP (VoIP) calls and listening to music at work (if you allow it).